 This is because sole traders typically pay income tax, whilst Limited Companies typically pay Corporation tax, and currently Corporation tax offers a kind rate.
 Another reason is that when you hit a certain level of earnings, income tax can increase whilst corporation tax stays the same despite earnings.

 Your money at N26

 Setting up a freelance practice can seem daunting.
 Thankfully, N26’s free bank account for freelancers and the self-employed makes it easier, letting you earn 0.1% cashback on all purchases you make, and enjoy free card payments worldwide.
 The best part?
-It only takes 8 minutes to set up.
+It only takes minutes to set up.
 And also that N26 is a collaborating entity with the Social Security, which means that you can pay your self-employed cuota (cuota de autónomo) directly from your account, as well as pay the Social Security contribution if you have someone hired.
 Find the perfect N26 Business plan for you!